Irish Chamber Orchestra to Welcome Flute Virtuoso Sir James Galway at UConn, 10/27

-Legendary flute virtuoso Sir James Galway will celebrate the 35th anniversary of his U.S. debut with a tour stop at Jorgensen with the Irish Chamber Orchestra today, Oct.
+Legendary flute virtuoso Sir James Galway will celebrate the 35th anniversary of his U.S. debut with a tour stop at Jorgensen with the Irish Chamber Orchestra on Sunday, Oct.
 27, at 3 p.m.
 On this 14-city tour, Galway will appear with acclaimed ICO conductor JoAnn Falletta, and his wife and frequent duet partner, Lady Jeanne Galway, also an accomplished flutist.
 Alain Frogley, professor of music history at UConn, will give insights about the program at the 2:15 p.m.
 Concert Talk before the Oct.
 27 program.

 The program will include Mozart's Flute Concerto in D Major, with Galway as soloist, and, in the second half, Mendelssohn's Symphony No. 3, Op.
 56, A Minor ("Scottish").
 Sir James and Lady Jeanne will perform Belfast composer Philip Hammond's Carolan Variations, to be heard on this tour in its U.S. premiere, a work inspired by two tunes by Irish harpist Turlough O'Carolan.